codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 This will recognize phrases like "Select the third one" or "Select Jiffy", but maybe we know our users tend to make selections using some other phrase.
 We can simply add a `SAYTextCommandMatcher` to the selectRecognizer.
 Text matchers give command recognizers another way to identify when to respond to user speech.

 Objects conforming to the `SAYTextCommandMatcher` protocol will process a user's speech transcript and return the likelihood that the given text corresponds to some command.
 Here we'll use the implementation `SAYPatternCommandMatcher`, which is initialized with an array of text "patterns" that are used to process the speech transcript.
-If the transcript matches any of the patterns, then the Matcher returns a positive response along with any pattern parameters.
+If the transcript matches any of the patterns, then the Matcher returns a positive response along with any pattern parameters, marked by an "@" prefix.

+Adding a text matcher is a good way to handle simple speech patterns, and requires very little setup.
+If you find yourself in need of more flexibility when interpreting a user’s intent, you may want to consider setting up and linking to your own intent recognition service [(coming soon!)](#).

 ```swift
 let pattern = "i choose you @name"  // Note our custom parameter, "name"